NVIDIA/cuda-python/docs/_sources/module/nvrtc.rst.txt

     - Types and macros associated with CUDA Runtime and Driver APIs, provided by cuda/tools/cudart/driver_types.h, typically named with prefix "cuda", e.g., ``cudaError_t``\ .

+  - ``--device-stack-protector``\  (``-device-stack-protector``\ )

+    Enable stack canaries in device code.
+Stack canaries make it more difficult to exploit certain types of memory safety bugs involving stack-local variables.
+The compiler uses heuristics to assess the risk of such a bug in each function.
+Only those functions which are deemed high-risk make use of a stack canary.